Find Teaching Schools

 Find Schools Near

-What is a Criminal Justice and Law Enforcement Professor?
+Life As a Criminal Justice and Law Enforcement Professor

-Occupation Description Teach courses in criminal justice, corrections, and law enforcement administration.
+Job Description & Duties Teach courses in criminal justice, corrections, and law enforcement administration.
 Includes both teachers primarily engaged in teaching and those who do a combination of teaching and research.

-Daily Life Of a Criminal Justice & Law Enforcement Professor
+List of Criminal Justice & Law Enforcement Professor Job Duties

-Skills Needed to be a Criminal Justice & Law Enforcement Professor
+Criminal Justice & Law Enforcement Professor Needed Skills

 Speaking: Talking to others to convey information effectively.